How to Make a Kimono Out of a Scarf | DIY Kimono Sewing Pattern [FREE]

 STEP 4: Measure and cut out the neck opening

 Unfold the fabric and find the cut you’ve made, you will need to mark and cut the neck opening.
 Mark a 5 inch line perpendicular to the frontal cut and then mark 10 inches along the cut.
 Join the ends of the 5 inch line and the and of the mark to make a triangular shape for the neckline.
-Refer to the kimono sewing pattern above to make sure the placement is right
+Refer to the kimono sewing pattern above in STEP 1 to make sure the placement is right

 This will give your DIY kimono jacket a bit more flair and style when compared to a plain straight-cut front.